pegasys-fi/docs/docs/contracts/v3/reference/periphery/staker/UniswapV3Staker.md

   ) external returns (bytes4)
 ```

-Upon receiving a Uniswap V2 ERC721, creates the token deposit setting owner to `from`.
+Upon receiving a Pegasys V2 ERC721, creates the token deposit setting owner to `from`.
 Also stakes token
 in one or more incentives if properly formatted `data` has a length > 0.

 Whenever an {IERC721} `tokenId` token is transferred to this contract via {IERC721-safeTransferFrom}